nevrome/mobest/docs/basic.md

 > *- Uses for statistical analysis and display a ETRS89 Lambert Azimuthal Equal Area coordinate reference system of 2001 [ETRS -LAEA11 ], that is specified by ETRS89 as datum and the Lambert Azimuthal Equal Area map projection.*
 > *- ...*

 This setting is documented in the EPSG code [3035](https://epsg.io/3035).
-Our decision comes at the price of increased inaccuracy especially in the North- and South-East of the research area where we get very far away from the centre at 52° latitude and 10° longitude (see {cite:p}`Tsoulos2003` p.53 for a visualization of the deformation).
+Our decision comes at the price of increased inaccuracy especially in the North- and South-East of the research area where we get very far away from the specified centre for EPSG:3035 at 52° latitude and 10° longitude (see {cite:p}`Tsoulos2003` p.53 for a visualization of the deformation effects).

 To transform the the land outline in the research area from EPSG:4326 to EPSG:3035 we can apply `sf::st_transform()`.